How to Make a Gluten-free and Dairy-free Charcuterie Board

 I have personally been going *nuts* over their selection of O Organics® nuts!
 They make a convenient snack that is rich in healthy fats and protein.
 In addition, they make a really tasty addition to recipes (like myFresh Dill Chicken Salad).
 In the spread I’m sharing with you today, I used O Organics Roasted Nut Trio, Unsalted Almonds, and Cashews with Sea Salt.

 If you choose to eat organic, O Organics offers a wide variety of other USDA-certified organic products for every occasion, all at an incredible value.
 I buy their products at my local Albertsons store in Boise and you can find them exclusively at the Albertsons Companies family of stores, including Safeway, ACME Markets, Jewel-Osco, Vons, Pavilions, Randalls, Tom Thumb, Shaw’s, Star Market, and United Supermarkets.
 To find a store near you and for more recipe ideas, visitwww.albertsons.com.

 Making a Charcuterie Board GERD-Friendly

 Understandably, I get a lot of questions about why I include fat-rich ingredients in some of my recipes.
-After all, most doctors recommend following a low-fat diet, post GERD diagnosis.
-However, after trial and error with my diet and eventually reading The Fast Tract Diet: Heartburn book by Dr. Norm Robillard, I learned that fat was not the culprit of my symptoms.
-You can learn more about the common misconception here.
+After all, most doctors recommend following a low-fat diet, post-GERD diagnosis.

 Build an awe-inspiring spread by filling your board with an array of snack choices like meats, dairy-free cheeses, crackers, nuts, seasonal produce, fresh herbs and more!
 (Plus, get my dairy-free pesto recipe below).